 What devices can I use LocalBitcoins on?

-You can use LocalBitcoins on any device through any device that can access their website through an internet browser.
+You can use LocalBitcoins through any device that can access their website through an internet browser.
 There is no mobile app at present.

 How easy is it to use LocalBitcoins?